What would happen if women's sports became more than a trend?

 Perhaps girls and women will feel more confident at the gym or on the playground.
 Athletes will see equal standards in their locker rooms.
 Communities will thrive.
 And everyone will benefit from a culture that puts women on the same playing field as men.

 Madison hopes to embrace those possibilities and more as it becomes a destination for women's sports.
-Legacy programs at the University of Wisconsin-Madison, mixed with professional and semi-professional softball and volleyball teams are making women's sports a lasting cornerstone in Madison sports culture.
+Legacy programs at the University of Wisconsin–Madison, mixed with professional and semi-professional softball and volleyball teams are making women's sports a lasting cornerstone in Madison's sports culture.

 The community's support for these programs is bigger than the love of the game.
 It's a testament to Madison's progressive culture and our welcoming nature.
 We're a city that's open to all and always moving forward.
+If you're looking to visit a city where you can find women's sporting events, Madison is the place to be.

 Join the hype early by locking in as a super fan for one or all of Madison's women's teams: